FabricMC/fabric-docs/develop/items/spawn-egg.md

 ![Spawn egg item with name and creative tab](/assets/develop/entity/spawn_egg_in_creative.png)

-Check out [Adding The Item To An Creative Mode Tab](./first-item#adding-the-item-to-a-creative-tab) for more detailed information.
+Check out [Adding the Item to a Creative Tab](./first-item#adding-the-item-to-a-creative-tab) for more detailed information.